shuwuyou/chicago_crime_LEMMING/README.md

 # **4. Snowflake Storage**

+`final_LEMMING_QUERY.sql` is the queries run in snowflake.
+It is used to create the schema final_LEMMING and creating the raw_crime_LEMMING table.

 All tables are stored in the **MLDS430.final_LEMMING** schema:

 * `raw_crime_LEMMING` → raw API data
 * `stg_crime_LEMMING` → cleaned staging table
 * `fct_crime_summary_LEMMING` → monthly aggregated crime summary

-Snowflake connection is configured using private-key authentication in your `profiles.yml`:
+Snowflake connection is configured using private-key authentication in my `profiles.yml`: